harsh-dev0/harsh-dev0.github.io/src/pages/about.md

 - **[Manim AI](https://manimai.vercel.app/)**:
   AI-powered animation generator that converts natural language to **Manim** code and renders it.
-  Implemented using **Claude**, **Manim**, and **Python** Built a custom CLI and web UI for frictionless math explainer video generation.
+  Implemented using **Claude**, **Manim**, and **Python** Built a custom web UI for frictionless math explainer video generation.

 - **[Twitter Bot](https://github.com/harsh-dev0/Shitposting-bot)**: Automated daily tweets using AI-generated summaries of GitHub activities.
 Integrated **LLaMA-3** for content generation, showcasing hands-off automation and scaling with **GitHub Actions**.
 - **[Debatable](https://debatable01.vercel.app/)**: A structured debate platform with moderation, threaded discussions, and voting.
 Built using **Next.js**, **Prisma ORM**, and **PostgreSQL**.
 It allows for scalable, user-driven conversations and community engagement.